andrebododea/ros_docker_images/README.md

 My inspiration for this particular method of implementing the containers is [this blog post](https://roboticseabass.com/2021/04/21/docker-and-ros/) by [Sebastian Castro](https://roboticseabass.com/about/).
 Also gained some inspiration from Allison Thackerton's ROS World 2021 talk ["VSCode, Docker and ROS2"](https://vimeo.com/649658020/9ef0b5ec32) which focuses more on integrating a ROS2 Docker environment with the VS Code IDE.

 # Architecture Overview
-In this setup there will be three images, each layer on the previous one.
+In this setup there will be three images, each layering onto the previous one.

 <img src="https://user-images.githubusercontent.com/9446419/153943467-6ba79a96-e157-4425-bcdf-5b34aabd6225.png" width="500">